 When attempting to attract top talent, an email inviting and a single interview isn’t sufficient in these competitive times.
 It’s important to take stock of whether you’re piquing the candidate’s interest and building a relationship through sustained interaction.

 Your analytics should show a story of consistent engagement with your candidates.
 Further, keeping in touch with elsewhere employed talent through occasional company updates and milestone announcements can mean when they’re looking for a new home, your organization is the first on their mind.
-A platform that includes Candidate Relationship Management capabilities ensures that your interaction with candidates, both short and long term, is perfectly designed to maximize recruiting performance.
+A platform that includes Candidate Relationship Management capabilities ensures that your interaction with candidates, both short and long term, is perfectly designed to capture the right metrics and maximize recruiting performance.

 Image: Courtesy Thecenterforsalesstrategy